How Many Chickens Do You Need for Fresh Eggs?

 Determine the number of eggs you want to eat each week

-If you only want or use one dozen eggs each week, 1 chicken will lay 7 to 14 eggs.
+If you only want or use one dozen eggs each week, 1 chicken will lay 3 to 7 eggs.
 So, one chicken may be enough.
-Two chickens will ensure you get at least a dozen each week.
+Two chickens will ensure you get around a half dozen to one dozen eggs each week.

 However, this can vary depending on the age and breed of the chicken, as well as other factors such as diet and the amount of light they receive.